Provided by: Our Changing Climate |Published on: April 27, 2021

 Synopsis

-This informative video explores how palm oil production is linked to environmentally damaging practices such as clear-cutting rainforests and burning peatlands.
+This informative video from Our Changing Climate explores how palm oil production is linked to environmentally damaging practices such as clear-cutting rainforests and burning peatlands.

-This informative video contains reliable sources, statistics, facts and studies that show the pros and cons of the palm oil industry and the associated environmental costs.
+This informative video contains reliable sources, statistics, facts, and studies that show the pros and cons of the palm oil industry and the associated environmental costs.

 It is an interdisciplinary resource that offers a combination of economics, geography, science, and sustainability.